 After graduating, I wanted to travel the world, and spent two years overseas.
 I traveled to New Zealand, then Australia, then throughout southeast Asia, meeting up with other researchers when I could to join in on field trips and even paid work, getting to see and do things the average tourist couldn't imagine!
 It was a very strange feeling to be overseas when the massive Boxing Day tsunami devastated many of the countries I was near by.
 I did what I could to get involved and met up with some of the world's leading natural hazard experts whom had never seen such devastation.
 I brought these experiences home with me and settled in Nelson, BC where I now work as a geotechnical consultant, building skills as an environmental geologist and studying things like slope stability, landslides, road design and construction, and resource exploration.
 As I learn more about the surrounding area and how development is a challenge in mountainous regions I also get to know the best spots to ski and how great life can be as an Earth scientist!

-A: Project Geoscientist; I am a Geoscientist in Training and working towards getting my professional registration with the Association of Professional Engineers and Geoscientists of British Columbia (APEGBC).
-My job has many different elements to it; I study natural hazards such as debris flows and landslides, and how they can impact development in mountainous and often remote areas; I help explore for new sources of aggregate (sand and gravel) which is in high-demand as our roads and communities grow; I help identify and map terrain that is potentially unstable and should not be developed by humans; I assess forestry and mining development in the surrounding areas, and much more.
+A: Project Geoscientist; I am a Professional Geoscientist registered with the Association of Professional Engineers and Geoscientists of BC (APEGBC).
+I investigate natural hazards such as landslides and debris flows, and how they impact development in mountainous and often remote areas.
+I explore and develop aggregate (sand and gravel) deposits, which are in high demand as our roads and communities grow.
+I help identify and map terrain that is potentially unstable and how it can be developed without risking the safety of the public and the integrity of the land.
+I provide terrain stability and soil erosion assessments for proposed forestry and mining developments in the surrounding forests and mountains, and much more.

 A: I work for a small but successful geotechnical consulting group out of Nelson, BC.